 Confiscation Investigations in UK.
-Understandably, the victims of fraud and other types of acquisitive crime seek to recover that which they have lost.
+Understandably, the victims of fraud and other types of acquisitive crime seek to recover what they have lost via a confiscation order.

 At Edmonds Marshall McMahon, we provide comprehensive advice on restraint, confiscation, compensation and enforcement to the victims of crime who have suffered loss.
 We guide and conduct robust financial investigations, inhouse and alongside accredited financial investigators of Regional Asset Recovery Teams, to locate a defendant’s assets, here and abroad, for the purpose of confiscation proceedings.
 Our ability to work with Regional Asset Recovery Teams maximises the chances of recovery for victims who have been failed by the absence of an effective confiscation investigation subsequent to a state prosecution.